AmbassadorGraveyard/ambassador-android-sdk/README.md

 <img src="screenshots/standardIconOrder.png" width="250" />

-Reordering the SMS item to the first position will move the icon in front.
+Reordering the SMS item to the first position will move the icon to the front.

 <img src="screenshots/reorderIconValuesModified.png" />